renspringlea/ryba.ren/books.md

 # 2024
 april 2024 -> end of 2024
 ## Classics
+- The Haunting of Hill House
+> Ok I'm pretty sure this book is actually perfect, like genuinely Catcher/Mockingbird tier.
+"Ghost story" doesn't do it justice.
+Amazing, even from the very first paragraph.
+Really beautiful characters and examination of interpersonal dynamics.
+Eleanor's road trip/escapism mental monologue at the start!
+"I think that I should like this better if I had the blanket over my head."
+Biggest mood hahahaha
 - Level 7 (Mordecai Roshwald)
 > Automation: a cautionary tale.
 Not terribly deep (heh) or sophisticated.
 "Somehow I did not feel as sorry for humanity as the speaker seemed to. [...]
 Why is it better to have more people rather than less?"
 - Cat's Cradle (Kurt Vonnegut)